dotnet/dotnet-docker/samples/build-for-a-platform.md

 RUN dotnet publish -a $TARGETARCH --self-contained false --no-restore -o /app
 ```

-These SDK commands use the `$TARGETARCH` environment variable for specificying the architecture to use.
+These SDK commands use the `$TARGETARCH` environment variable for specifying the architecture to use.

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0-alpine